 - *Tip: Be sure to pick the triangle frame up off the of the newspaper after you paint it so that it doesn’t stick to the paper.
 You may have to go back and move it a couple of times while it is drying.

-- Glue the paper triangle onto the back of the frame using your glue stick.
+- Glue the triangle to the back of the painted popsicle stick triangle frame.

 - Add the googly eyes.
 I chose to use different sizes to give him a little bit of character, but you should use whatever size you think is best.